rwjdk/TrelloDotNet/README.md

 The Export looks like this (search for id or use a tool to pretty-print the JSON to get a better view)

 ![JSON Example](https://i.imgur.com/qDJgzNz.png)

-## More info, bugs, or questions?
-Visit the Github Page: https://github.com/rwjdk/TrelloDotNet

 *Have Fun* :-)